 - 17.1 Before deciding whether to call a hearing, the protest committee can appoint a person or persons to conduct an investigation before it makes any decision (see rule 69.2(c)).
 If an investigator is appointed from the protest committee members, that person cannot form part of the protest committee considering the matter. - 17.2 An investigator must record all information he gathers and should ideally keep a written log/index of the evidence gathered.
 Under rule 69.2(d) all relevant information must be disclosed to the protest committee whether the information is favourable or unfavourable to a potential case.
-If a hearing is called, this information must be disclosed to the parties as well. - 17.3 Investigators are advised to audio-record any interviews (with the permission of the person being interviewed).
+If a hearing is called, the protest committee must disclose this information to the parties as well. - 17.3 Investigators are advised to audio-record any interviews (with the permission of the person being interviewed).
 If permission is refused (or recording equipment is not available), then a statement should be taken from the person which details the questions asked and their answers (as near verbatim as possible).
-The interview should be asked to check the statement at the end and then sign and date it to show it is an accurate statement. - 17.4 For Disciplinary Investigating Officers ("DIOs") appointed by World Sailing, they have greater powers of evidence collection as set out in Regulation 35.3.3 35.3.11.
+The interview should be conducted thoroughly and the commencement and finishing times should be recorded.
+The interviewed should be asked to check the statement at the end and then sign and date it to show it is an accurate statement. - 17.4 For Disciplinary Investigating Officers ("DIOs") appointed by World Sailing, they have greater powers of evidence collection as set out in Regulation 35.3.3 35.3.11.
 In some cases, refusal to comply with a DIO's request for information is a separate offence of misconduct under Regulation 35.